jbroadway/docs/docs/2022.1/studio/references/desktop-interface/video-renderer.md

 # Video renderer

-> Note: The video renderer is a paid feature.
+> Note: The video renderer is a Flipside Studio Pro feature.
 For more information, visit our [pricing page](/pricing).

 The video renderer lets you render video from any camera in Flipside Studio in a variety of formats.